full360/verticacheckd/README.md

 - `{service-name}/dbs/{name}/state` will return the state of a specific db given a name

-## Installing for local development

-First make sure you have the `GOPATH` set up.
-If that's the case clone the project inside the `GOPATH`

-    git clone git@gitlab.full360.com:full360/verticacheckd.git $GOPATH/src/gitlab.full360.com/full360/verticacheckd

-Then install dependencies:

-    make install

-OR:

-    go get -u ./...

-with that you are done.

 ## Building and Releasing

 To build the project we have set a make task that'll only build Darwin and Linux